wisehaldi/aax_to_mp3_converter/README.md

 ### HOW TO USE - SIMPLE

-- Download into a folder with .aax files
+Run in terminal from the folder with .aax files with ./convert.sh
-- Open folder in terminal.
-- "chmod +x convert.sh
-- ./convert.sh

 #########################################################################################
 ### DETAILED INFO ABOUT CONVERSION